 Thankfully, tattooing changed since then.
 Modern tattoo artists use clean, precise units to deposit dye by mechanically driving a needle or a bunch of needles soldered together in and out of the skin, usually from 80 to 150 times a second, like this:

 With each prick of the needle, dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
-Some of the ink gets lost this way, but most doesn’t — dead macrophages and the ink they didn’t consume becomes fixed in skin cells named fibroblasts, and remains visible through the thin layers of tissue that cover them.
+Some of the ink gets lost this way, but most doesn’t — dead macrophages and the ink they didn’t consume becomes fixed in skin cells named fibroblasts and remains visible through the thin layers of tissue that cover them.

 But we know we can get a scratch and not feel any pain, even cut our fingers on paper without so much as a blink.
 So why is tattooing so notoriously painful?
-Well it’s all because of where the pigment needs to go to make a tattoo permanent.
+Well, it’s all because of where the pigment needs to go to make a tattoo permanent.
 Let’s look at your skin’s structure to find out why.

 Show me some skin!

-The skin is the largest and one of the most complex organs in the human body, serving as the soft outer layer of vertebrates, there to protect and delimitate the juicy, fragile “inside” of the organism from the harsh outside.
+The skin is the largest and one of the most complex organs in (on?) the body, serving as the soft outer layer of vertebrates, there to protect and delimitate the juicy, fragile “inside” of the organism from the harsh outside.

-On the bright side, since the dermis doesn’t flake off to be renewed as the epidermis does so the dye remains in your skin for life.
+On the bright side, since the dermis doesn’t flake off to be renewed as the epidermis does so the dye remains embedded in your skin for life.

 The inks or dyes themselves also evolved over time; as a rule of thumb, tattoo ink is made up of two parts: a pigment and a carrier.
 The pigment is the substance that gives the ink its color, while the carrier is a solvent that ensures the pigment is evenly mixed, protects against pathogens and aids application.
 Throughout time, water or alcohol have been the most widely used carriers, with glycerine and denatured alcohols also used in modern tattooing.

 Now, getting a tattoo is going to hurt, there’s no way around that.
-But there are some areas that are more sensitive to pain than others; as an empirical rule, if you’re extremely ticklish in an area, getting tattooed there is probably going to hurt pretty intensely.
-While keeping in mind that everyone has a different threshold for pain, the Tattoos-Hurt.com has put together a chart showing how sensitive different areas of the skin are to pain:
+But there are some areas that are more sensitive to pain than others; as an empirical rule, if you’re extremely ticklish in an area, getting tattooed there is probably going to hurt pretty bad.
+While keeping in mind that everyone has a different threshold for pain, Tattoos-Hurt.com has put together a chart showing how sensitive different areas of the skin are to pain:

 Secondly, a lot of people think that getting a tattoo while hammered or after taking painkillers will make it easier to handle the pain; don’t be one of those people.
 Alcohol is a blood thinner, meaning you will bleed more and the ink won’t take as easily.
 Along with your constant drunken movements, this will make the process take longer and the end result lack-luster.
-Also try to avoid Tylenol, Advil, coffee and energy drinks before your tattoo session, as they have similar effects.
+Also try to avoid Tylenol, Advil, coffee, and energy drinks before your tattoo session, as they have similar effects.

 Drinking water is a good idea as well-hydrated skin accepts the ink more readily, so start drinking as much water as you need a day or two before.
-Taking breaks also helps, but try to take them sparingly, as the skin will begin to swell a lot more during your breaks and constant starting and stopping will interrupt a lot of the tattoo process and adrenaline build up.
+Taking breaks also helps, but try to take them sparingly, as the skin will begin to swell a lot more during your breaks and constant starting and stopping will interrupt a lot of the tattoo process and adrenaline build-up.

-So if you’re looking to get a tattoo, either to celebrate your religion or show off your lineage, or maybe something simpler like just having a cool tattoo now you know why it has to hurt, how you can make it hurt less, and you can pass the time being thankful you’re not getting crushed bug eggs rubbed into your wounds.
+So if you’re looking to get a tattoo, either to celebrate your religion or show off your lineage, or maybe something simpler like just having a cool tattoo, now you know why it has to hurt, how you can make it hurt less, and you can pass the time being thankful you’re not getting crushed bug eggs rubbed into your wounds.
 Happy inking!